lord-saumagen/TS/README.md

 With version 1.0.2 of this module collection the LINQ implementation is considered complete.
 I'm currently working on the 'Security' and 'Encoding' modules.
 At the time of this writing they will only have one or two basic implementations but they will grow over time.

+**2015-09-10**

+This is version 1.0.3.5 of this module collection an also the last update to this project.
+This project is hereby closed and not longer under development.
+I decided to switch to the TypeScript 1.5.3 compiler which comes with Visual Studio 2015.
+So I'm planning to create a new project.
+I will continue to expand the existing modules in that project or create new ones, but they will not be backward compatible.

+You will find further information on this update in the <a href="#Version">Version</a> paragraph below.
 ##Prerequisites

 In order to use the modules from that project, you need to install the TypeScript compiler.
 You will find all you need at the TypeScript project page.